matomo-org/developer-documentation/docs/3.x/generated/Piwik/Report/ReportWidgetFactory.md

 Report widget factory.

-This factory allows you to create widgets for a given report without having to re-specify redundant information like module, action, category, subcategory, order, ...
+..
 When creating a widget from a report these values will be automatically specified so that ideally `$factory->createWidget()` is all one has to do in order to create a new widget.